sjenedi/HTML-CSS-Final/README.md

-# HTML-CSS-Final
+# HTML-CSS-Final Project
-This is my final for HTML&amp;CSS Class. (responsive web design)
+This is my final project for HTML&amp;CSS Class. (responsive web design)